Norm of the North: Box office and release

 The film was released on January 15, 2016, alongside 13 Hours: The Secret Soldiers of Benghazi and Ride Along 2.
-It grossed $9.4 million from 2,411 theaters over its opening four-day Martin Luther King Jr. weekend, finishing 6th at the box office.
+It grossed $9.4 million from 2,411 theaters over its opening four-day Martin Luther King Jr. Day weekend, finishing 6th at the box office.

-International pre-sale rights to the film were acquired by Sierra/Affinity, who pre-sold the movie to distributors across the world, including Signature Entertainment in the United Kingdom and Ireland.
+International pre-sale rights to the film were acquired by Good Universe, who pre-sold the film to distributors across the world, including Signature Entertainment in the United Kingdom and Ireland.